Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## What is testing?

 - Smelling old milk before using it!
-- A way to determine if a software is not producing reliable results and if so, what is the reason
+- A way to determine if a software is not producing reliable results and if so, what is the reason.
-- Manual testing vs. Automated testing
+- Manual testing vs. Automated testing.

 ---

 ## Why should you test your software?

-- Improve software reliability and reproducibility
+- Improve software reliability and reproducibility.
+- Make sure that unrelated changes (bugfixes, new features) do not affect other parts of software.
-- Almost all software is better off being tested regularly
+- Generally all software is better off being tested regularly.
+Possible exceptions are very small codes with single users.
-- Ensure that a distributed version of a software actually works
+- Ensure that a distributed version of a software actually works.

 ---